seanrcollings/arc/docs/docs/usage/parameters/sources.md

 The precedence of sources is:

+1. Command Argument
-1. Command Line
+2. Command Line
-2. Environment Variables
+3. Environment Variables
-3. Input Prompt
+4. Input Prompt
-4. Getter Function
+5. Getter Function
-5. Default Value
+6. Default Value

 !!! note "Type Conversion"
-    All input sources, except for default value, will still pass through the type conversion systems that *arc* provides.
-If the value you return for something is already the correct type, it will be passed over.
+    All input sources, except for default values and getter functions, will still pass through the type conversion systems that *arc* provides.
+So you're free to use `int`, `float`, `bool`, or any other type that you've defined. *arc* will handle the conversion from enviroment variables and input prompts for you.

-### Command Line
+### Command Argument

 When an *arc* command is executed it will check `#!python sys.argv` for input.
 However, you can actually provide explcit input as the first argument to call:

 ```py title="examples/command_string.py"